auyer/FastGate/README.md

 # TODO
-- [ ] Write a To-Do list
+- [x] Write a To-Do list
+- [x] Create List All Routes for debugging
-- [ ] Create a Tunneling Option for outside Networks
+- [ ] Create a Proxy Option for outside Networks
-- [ ] Create List All Routes for debugging
+- [ ] Benchmark comparing Redirect to Proxy
+- [ ] Define scope ( How simple shoud we keep it ?)